pauldb89/OxLM/README.md

 ### Prepare the training data

-Replace the words occuring less than `min-freq` times in the training data as well as the words in the development data which do not occur in the training data with the `<UNK>` symbol:
+Replace the words occuring less than `min-freq` times (`min-freq` > 1) in the training data as well as the words in the development data which do not occur in the training data with the `<UNK>` symbol:

     sh oxlm/scripts/countcutoff.sh training.en min-freq
     python oxlm/scripts/preprocess-corpus.py -i training.en,dev.en -o training.unk.en,dev.unk.en -v vocab